Albrecht-Kemper to debut two new exhibits

 “(You can) be by yourself (or) you and your friend or family member that you come with, you can totally immerse yourself in these,” Carlson said.

 Both exhibitions will be open until April 11.
-People will be able to view them during regular business hours from 10 a.m. to 4 p.m.
+They will be available to view during regular business hours from 10 a.m. to 4 p.m.
 Tuesday through Friday and from 1 to 4 p.m.
 Saturday and Sunday.
 For more information, call 816-233-7003.